Macross Plus Anime Review

 Macross Plus is certainly an apt name--the fundamentals of Macross taken a step higher.
 Everything from the Macross heritage is here: Strong characterization, interesting (if not wildly original) plot, pop singing, and plenty of transforming robot action.
 But each is elevated to something new and wrapped in absolutely spectacular visuals.
 Despite its long lineage and relatively archetypal story, Macross Plus feels fresh, interesting, and is just plain good anime.

 The characters and their relationships have plenty of depth, and interesting, troubled personalities.
-The story has a classic, archetypal theme that may seem a little tired to some, but the richness of the characters and their dimensionality adds so much to the mix that even the relatively simple story is involving.
-Actually, my one and only complaint is that, for a story that is so archetypal and characters that feel so real, the plot takes a remarkably weird turn toward the end--mind controlling megalomaniac robots seem just a little out of place.
-The finale in particular has as much in common with Akira as Top Gun.
+The story has a classic, archetypal theme that may seem a little tired to some, but the richness of the characters and their dimensionality adds so much to the mix that even the relatively simple plot is involving.
+Actually, my one and only complaint is that, for a story that is so archetypal and characters that feel so real, the plot takes a remarkably weird turn toward the end--mind-controlling megalomaniac robots seem a little out of place.
+The finale in particular has as much in common with AKIRA as any of the earlier entries in the franchise.
+The movie version, it's worth noting, makes some significant adjustments to improve this.

 The visuals of Macross Plus are something else altogether--simply put, a stunning piece of work.
 Said to be one of the most expensive OAVs ever created, it looks the part in every way.
-Just imagine a Robotech episode animated on a Disney budget--theater-grade animation in an OAV package.
-The character designs are sharply featured, three dimensional, and attractive, and are actually somewhat of a departure from the rounded, soft-looking Mikimoto look that has long graced the Macross series.
+Just imagine a Robotech episode animated on a Disney budget--theater-grade animation in a four-episode package.
+The character designs are sharply featured, three dimensional, and attractive.
+They're also something of a departure from the rounded, soft-looking Mikimoto designs that have long graced the Macross series, though that's not at all a liability.
 The art is smooth, detailed, and downright gorgeous--a word I don't throw around lightly.
 The action, both mechanical and character, is beautiful and beautifully animated, with a few truly spectacular mecha battles and dogfights.
+Again, those are not superlatives I use wantonly.

 Music has been a central theme of the Macross series since the beginning, and as one might expect in a series involving a robotic singer and her manager, Macross Plus is no exception.
 Like the visuals, however, the quality is on an entirely different level: Master composer Yoko Kanno is at the wheel, and her genre-spanning (and genre-creating) skills are evident in everything from the thematically varied background music to the stunning Sharon Apple songs.

-Sharon's music has a pop feel, but is sung in a variety of languages and artificially modified voices.
+Sharon's music has a pop feel, but is sung in a variety of languages and artificially modified voices (in at least one case by Kanno's singer alter-ego Gabriella Robin).
 The musical backing is distinctly international (or non-national), and occasionally makes creative use of pop-culture sampling.
 The end result is mesmerizing.
 The songs are powerful, lyrical, mysterious, and just alien enough that you could believe a computer dreamed them up.
-And, in addition to being just plain great music, it plays an important role in the story.
+Then there is the series' haunting theme song, Voices, sung a cappella by Akino Arai and so beautiful that it has deservedly claimed a spot among the most famous anime songs of all time.
+In addition to being just plain great music, these songs play an important role in the story (though, notably, a much less overblown one than past Macross series).

 Offering a wonderful contrast, the non-vocal background score is performed by a full orchestra, and is composed and executed with a very classical feel--upbeat and grandly adventurous.
-There are also a handful of unique, playful pieces woven in, from a lonely acoustic guitar solo to one performed almost entirely by drums and a group of whistlers.
+There are also a handful of unique pieces woven in, from a lonely acoustic guitar solo suited to a dusty Western, to a playful tune performed almost entirely by a group of whistlers accompanied by drums.

 I have little to say about the acting other than that, as with everything else, it is of the highest quality.
 The Japanese acting is marvelous--a large part of the reason the nuanced character drama works so well.
 The acting in the English dub is is quite good as well.

-Macross Plus is truly one of the new anime classics.
+Macross Plus is truly a modern anime classic.

 Related Recommendations